sourcegraph/sourcegraph-public-snapshot/docs/install/google-cloud-platform.md

 +++
-title = "Installing on Google Cloud Platform" navtitle = "on Google Cloud Platform"
+title = "Installing on Google Cloud Platform" linktitle = "on Google Cloud Platform"
 +++

 To set up Sourcegraph on a new [Google Compute Engine](https://cloud.google.com/compute/) instance, follow these steps.